Sir-Teatei-Moonlight/monado-forge/README.md

 ### Model
 * Imports .wimdo/.wismt model files.
 The .wimdo can be imported alone, which grabs only whatever bones are inside, while the .wismt import requires a .wimdo to go with it.
 * Supports normals, UVs, vertex colours, rigging (vertex groups), and shapes (morphs).
-Models are automatically parented to the skeleton found in the .wimdo; use the skeleton merge feature to move it over to one imported from the matching .arc/.chr file.
+Models are automatically parented to the skeleton found in the .wimdo.
 * Optionally also import lower-LOD models.
 Doesn't currently distinguish them in any way.
 * Optional mesh cleanup, erasing unused vertices, vertex groups, and shapes.
 * Imports textures and saves them to a specified folder.
 By default, keeps only the biggest of each, but provides the option to keep all resolutions (using subfolders).
 Supports all known-to-be-used formats (R8G8B8A8, BC1, BC3, BC4, BC5, BC7).
 * Optionally assumes that BC5 textures are normal maps, and auto-calculates the blue channel for them.

+## Known issues
+### Things with workarounds
+* The workflow for getting the proper skeleton setup is not the best.
+You have to import the .arc/.chr, then import the .wimdo+.wismt, and then use the skeleton merge feature to merge the .wimdo+.wismt skeleton into the .arc/.chr one.
+There's improvement to be made, but it works well enough and there are more important features to focus on.
+* Some models have multiple weight tables, but the information about which one to use per each mesh cannot yet be found.
+Use the "Weight Table Override" feature to select which one to use for all meshes, and re-import for each one so you can pick-and-choose which ones are correct.
+### Things with no workarounds
+* Blender does not support per-shape normals, so that information is lost.
+In theory it won't matter much.
+* Models entirely embedded in the .wimdo are not checked for yet.
+Very rare, so ought not to be a big deal.
+* Models without skeletons will probably not import correctly.
+Should be an easy fix, but still counts as a "known issue".
+* Outline meshes are not recognised or treated as anything special.
+If you get two entirely identical meshes, consider that one may be the outline, in which case you can delete one of them (probably the higher-numbered one).
+Unclear how to handle this as of yet (guessing it's material-related).
+* Outline data is not yet processed.
+Not quite sure how to be honest, perhaps will leverage a vertex colour layer for it.

 ## Planned features
 Roughly in order of priority.